If you are worried about your job, please read the following information:

 - British tourists stranded abroad should first check if there are commercial routes available by checking airline websites, FCO travel advice pages and local British embassy social media.
 If there are no commercial options, please visit the UK Government’s foreign travel advice page and follow embassy social media and email updates.
 When special return flights become available, they will be advertised by the embassy, on FCO Travel Advice Pages and if you register for updates you will be contacted via email.

-- Further advice from the UK Government on a range of travel related issues is available at https://www.gov.uk/guidance/travel-advice-novel-coronavirus.
+- The latest advice from the UK Government on a range of travel related issues is available at https://www.gov.uk/guidance/travel-advice-novel-coronavirus.

 If you are a foreign national concerned about your visa expiring while in the UK, please read the following information:

-- The UK Government have extended the visas of foreign nationals who cannot leave the UK due to travel restrictions or self-isolation, until 31 July.
+- The UK Government have extended the visas of foreign nationals who cannot leave the UK due to travel restrictions or self-isolation until 31 July.
 This extension will apply to anyone whose visa expired after 24 January but were unable to return home as a result of coronavirus.
 The scheme will be kept under review in case it requires extending.
-Anyone in this situation apply online at https://www.gov.uk/guidance/coronavirus-covid-19-advice-for-uk-visa-applicants-and-temporary-uk-residents.
+Further information is available at https://www.gov.uk/guidance/coronavirus-covid-19-advice-for-uk-visa-applicants-and-temporary-uk-residents.

 - The UK Government have announced that all NHS frontline staff with visas due to expire before October 2020 will have their visa extended for one year.
 Doctors, nurses, paramedics, midwives, radiographers, social workers and pharmacists will automatically have their visas extended, free of charge, for one year.